 (2) The secondment requires the Pastor’s agreement if it exceeds six months duration.
 In any event, if the Pastor is serving a congregation, the Congregational Council shall first be consulted.

-(3) The relevant churches shall agree on the details of the secondment and to what extent, if any, the church seconding the Pastor shall contribute to the social security of the Pastor.
+(3) The relevant Churches shall agree on the details of the secondment and to what extent, if any, the Church seconding the Pastor shall contribute to the social security of the Pastor.

 Section 51 Release from Duty in the Interest of the Church

-(1) The Pastor may apply or consent to be released from his normal duties to assume another church task or tasks in the interest of the Church.
+(1) The Pastor may apply or consent to be released from his normal duties to assume another Church task or tasks in the interest of the Church.
 The period for which the release is sought may be limited or unlimited.

-(2) Simultaneously with the release, a decision shall be taken on whether the Pastor will retain or lose the Pastor’s post or the general church task, as well as emoluments for the duration of his release.
+(2) Simultaneously with the release, a decision shall be taken on whether the Pastor will retain or lose the Pastor’s post or the general Church task, as well as emoluments for the duration of his release.
 All rights and obligations accrued prior to the release shall be retained.

-(3) When the Pastor returns he will, wherever possible, be placed in a position similar to his former activities.
+(3) When the Pastor returns, he will, wherever possible, be placed in a position similar to his former activities.
 The period of secondment shall be added to his service period for purposes of calculating his emoluments and social benefits.

 (4) Unless otherwise agreed, the Pastor shall, in his new position in matters of teachings of the Church, be subject to the supervision of the ELCSA (N-T), the official duties and its ‘Guidelines for the Church Life’.